MagicMike90/design-pattern-typescript/abstract-factory/REAMDE.md

-# Factory Method
+# Abstract Factory

-Factory Method is a creational design pattern that provides an interface fro creating objects in a superclass, but allows sub-classes to alter the type of objects that will be created.
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.